 When you’re interacting with people on dating platforms, make a note of whether or not they are verified.
 It’s not an immediate red flag if they aren’t, because not all dating sites will ask you to verify your identity.
 And even if the person you’re talking to is verified, exercise caution.
 If someone online asks you for information that you wouldn’t give a random stranger on the street, then don’t give that information to a random stranger online, either.

 Could You Be A Victim Of A Security ID Scam?!

-It is important that you perform a quick background check on who you are actually speaking to on the internet (you can do that here) to verify whether you are being conned into getting a security/hookup ID.
+It is important that you perform a quick background search on who you are actually speaking to on the internet (you can do that here) to verify whether you are being conned into getting a security/hookup ID.
 The common questions that spring to mind are: